dihanster/datalib/examples/deliquency/README.txt

 Deliquency
 -----------------------

-Examples epitomising the deliquency analysis of binary classification.
+Examples epitomising the delinquency analysis of a binary classification.